If you’re enrolled in a high-deductible health plan at work, you may have been offered the option of an HSA.

 However, almost all medical and dental services, including preventive care and mental health care, are eligible.
 The list is expansive, as it’s designed to cover anything you need that’s medically related.
 Common items include:

 Items like vitamins, child care for healthy babies and elective cosmetic procedures are not eligible.
 So you can’t use HSA funds to pay for that facelift, but you can use them to pay for pretty much anything that a doctor thinks you need in order to stay healthy.

 Explaining the Investment Component of HSAs

-As I cited earlier, research suggests that the average couple may need close to $300,000 to pay for medical expenses in retirement.
+As I cited earlier, research suggests that the average couple may need more than $315,000 to pay for medical expenses in retirement.

 You can take pre-tax money, put it into an HSA, invest it, pay no taxes on your profits and then use it to pay for out-of-pocket medical expenses.
 So it’s an ideal long-term plan to cover medical expenses later in life.